Sound level (decibel) meters

 Meters that measure sound levels work by calculating the pressure of the sound

-waves travelling through the air from a source of noise.
+waves traveling through the air from a source of noise.
 That's why

 you'll sometimes see them referred to as sound pressure level (SPL)